Automation Toolkit Getting Started

 Ensure the Default Folder is a valid folder on your PC.

-This time, we are using the pre-populated variables in H9, {This Workbook}; and H10, {This Worksheet}.
+In this stage we are using the pre-populated variables in H9, {This Workbook}; and H10, {This Worksheet}.

-This action asks the user to select a file.
+The File Selection Get action asks the user to select a file.
 Once they clicked Select, the Full file path is returned to cell H11 of the current recipe sheet {This Worksheet} in the workbook {This Worksheet}.

-The Return Cell parameter requires a cell reference, so we have entered $H$11.
-This is the cell for the Full File Path variable.
+$H$11 is the cell for the Full File Path variable.
 There is an alternative method that uses variable names.
-Change, H11, to {Full File Path}\a to get the cell address of that variable (\a is a switch to represent the address of the variable).
+Change, $H$11, to {Full File Path}\a to get the cell address of that variable (NOTE: \a is a switch to represent the address of the variable).

-As shown above {Full File Path}\a evaluates to the cell $H$11
+As shown above, {Full File Path}\a evaluates to the cell $H$11

-4. As the user can select any file, the File Name variable is likely to be wrong.
+4. As the user can select any file, the File Name variable can no longer be a fixed value.
 This needs to be calculated based on the Full File Path variable.
 Enter the following formula in cell H12.

 =MID(H11,FIND("*",SUBSTITUTE(H11,"\","*",LEN(H11)-LEN(SUBSTITUTE(H11,"\",""))))+1,LEN(H11))